MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoexception-class.md

 ---
 # CDaoException Class

 Represents an exception condition arising from the MFC database classes based on data access objects (DAO).
-DAO 3.6 is the final version and it is considered obsolete.
+DAO 3.6 is the final version, and it is considered obsolete.

 ## Syntax